histograph/api/README.md

 |---------------|-----------------
 | `GET /search` | Search for place names

+*note* This only returns PITs with geometry or having a `SAMEHGCONCEPT` relation to another PIT with geometry.

 #### Parameters

 All Histograph API search calls expect one (_and one only_) of the following search parameters: